ESG Investments in 401(k) Plans

 How Betterment incorporates ESG investing in 401(k) plans

-At Betterment, we believe investing through an ESG lens matters, especially within 401(k) plans which tend to have a longer time horizon.
+At Betterment, we believe investing through an ESG lens matters, and can be important to 401(k) participants investing on a longer time horizon.
 We’ve found many ways to thoughtfully weave ESG investing into our portfolio strategies.

-- Over certain time horizons the SRI portfolios actually outperformed the Betterment Core portfolio
+- In certain time periods the SRI portfolios outperformed the Betterment Core portfolio.

 We are hopeful that ease of interpretation with this rule may allow wider adoption of ESG products as investment options and may lead to greater incorporation of ESG factors in the decision making process as we do believe they are material.
 This has been a focus of Betterment’s as we seek to remain ahead of the trend with our product solutions.